Aspects of Spatially-Correlated Random Fields: Extreme-Value Statistics and Clustering Properties

-with $B \in \Nbb$ independently and identical-distributed (iid) random variables $\{ \Delta_{i} \}_{i\mspace{2mu}=\mspace{2mu}1}^{B}$, where in our work, the $\Delta_{i}$ correspond to the realisations of the random field $F$ or $E$ on the set of pixels within a given block [e.g.~constituted by a number of Hubble patches in the case of PBH formation (see below)], sampled over a sufficiently large number blocks.
-According to the Fisher--Tippett theorem~\cite{fisher-tippett-1928}, the distribution of $M_{B}$ converges to one of the {\it generalised extreme value} (GEV) distributions, which are inherently non-Gau{\ss}ian (see below).
+with $B \in \Nbb$ independently and identically-distributed (iid) random variables $\{ \Delta_{i} \}_{i\mspace{2mu}=\mspace{2mu}1}^{B}$, where in our work, the $\Delta_{i}$ correspond to the realisations of the random field $F$ or $E$ on the set of pixels within a given block [e.g.~constituted by a number of Hubble patches in the case of PBH formation (see below)], sampled over a sufficiently large number of blocks.
+According to the Fisher--Tippett theorem~\cite{fisher-tippett-1928}, the distribution of $M_{B}$ converges to one of the {\it generalised extreme value} (GEV) distributions, which are inherently non-Gau{\ss}ian (see below) \footnote{It is important to stress the non-perturbative nature of the non-Gau{\ss}ianity in this work.
+In cosmology, the commonly used parameters like $f_{\rm NL}$ or $g_{\rm NL}$ describe an expansion around Gau{\ss}ianity.
+While it might well be that for a given rarity, such as $6\,\sigma$, the mentioned expansion might actually be sufficient for the derivation of the studied effects, the exact exponential tail, however, cannot be obtained from any finite expansion based on Gau{\ss}ianity.}. \vs{5mm}

 Specifically, if there exist two sequences $\{ a_{i} > 0 \}_{i\mspace{2mu}=\mspace{2mu}1}^{\infty}$ and $\{ c_{i} \in \Rbb \}_{i\mspace{2mu}=\mspace{2mu}1}^{\infty}$ such that

 then $H( \delta )$ {\it inevitably} must be one of the GEV distributions (cf.~Ref.~\cite{10.5555/262578}):